andreaskrath/kasm/doc/instructions.md

 ```

 Note that this instruction always ends on a newline.

+### Error
+This instruction can result in an IO error, if the register could not be written to the defined output.

 ## Print Stack
 Prints a section of values from the top of the stack, to the defined output.